damonjones/EasyCSV/README.markdown

     $writer = new \EasyCSV\Writer('write.csv');

-You can write a row by passing a commas separated string:
+You can write a row by passing a comma-separated string:

     $writer->writeRow('column1, column2, column3');